 MRDL (Maximum Residual Disinfectant Level) - The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-MRDLG (Maximum Residual Disinfectant Level Goal) - The level of drinking water disinfectant below which there is no known or expected risk to health.
+MRDLG (Maximum Residual Disinfectant Level

+Goals) - The level of drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
-ND (None Detected) - Below analytical method detection limit.